-- 1. Hold down Check for tightness, condition, and type of battery hold down. . - The vehicle shall be removed from service until repairs are made if: - Battery hold down assembly is corroded, or damaged causing insecure mounting of battery. - 2.
+- 1. Hold down Check for tightness, and condition, and type of battery hold down.
+The vehicle shall be removed from service until repairs are made if: - Any Bbattery is not securely mounted. hold down assembly is corroded, or damaged causing insecure mounting of battery. - 2.1.
 Battery Terminals Check terminals for cleanliness, tightness, and condition.
 Make repairs as soon as possible if: - Terminals are loose, damaged, corroded, or have missing hardware.